Age estimation · Field of practice

 Expert conclusion

-The report does not focus on an apparently exact age in years.
-What matters instead is the conclusion regarding a legally relevant age threshold.
-A sound assessment makes visible what the findings support, what they merely render probable, and where uncertainty remains.
-It is precisely this diagnostic restraint that increases the usability of the report in proceedings.
-The assessment does not replace legal appraisal, but provides the specialist basis for examining whether a particular age threshold has been exceeded.
-For practice it is important that minimum age, most probable age, and diagnostic uncertainty are kept linguistically distinct.
+The report is not aimed at a seemingly exact age in years.
+The decisive point is the scientifically grounded conclusion in relation to a legally relevant age threshold.
+A sound report shows what can be derived from the findings with confidence, what they merely make probable, and where uncertainty remains.
+This diagnostic restraint is part of the method and important for the use of the report in proceedings.
+The expert assessment does not replace legal appraisal; it provides the specialist basis for examining whether a relevant age threshold has been reached or exceeded.
+For practice, minimum age, most probable age, and diagnostic uncertainty must be kept linguistically distinct.

 Practical significance